Tensor: As multidimensional arrays

-The total number of indices (m) required to identify each component uniquely is equal to the dimension or the number of ways of an array, which is why an array is sometimes referred to as an m-dimensional array or an m-way array.
-The total number of indices is also called the order, degree, rank or modes of a tensor, although the term "rank" generally has another meaning in the context of matrices and tensors.
+The total number of indices (m) required to identify each component uniquely is equal to the dimension or the number of ways of an array, which is why a tensor is sometimes referred to as an m-dimensional array or an m-way array.
+The total number of indices is also called the order, degree or rank of a tensor, although the term "rank" generally has another meaning in the context of matrices and tensors.